draconis79/evilkitty_connectfour/README.md

 # Technical Challenges

-- Creating the game board
+- Creating the game board and figuring out how to pull numbers of the column from the column property
-- Isolating the columns and adding a game piece to the bottom of the board.
+- Isolating the columns and adding a game piece to the bottom of the board
-- Win scenario
+- Win scenario for diagonal direction

 <br>